Cultured Guru Logo

 • Rolled Oats: I love adding rolled oats to my veggie burger recipes.
 Oats contain beta-glucan, so if the mixture is too wet, oats help absorb excess moisture and bind everything together.

-• Other ingredients: Besides the main ingredients above, you’ll need miso, garlic, onion, vegan steak sauce, tamari, smoked paprika, and tahini.
+• Other ingredients: In addition to the main ingredients above, you’ll need miso, garlic, onion, vegan steak sauce, tamari, smoked paprika, and tahini.

 Can You Use Frozen Beets for Beet Burgers?

-You can use fresh beets to make vegan beet burgers, but you will need to cook them and peel them first.
+You can use fresh beets to make vegan beet burgers, but you must cook them and peel them first.
 To cook the fresh beets, you can boil them or roast them.
-I think roasted beets are nice in this recipe.
+I think roasted beets are lovely in this recipe.

-To roast your beets, first, peel them, then place them on a sheet pan lined with parchment paper.
-Roast them at 425 until they are fork tender.
+To roast your beets, peel them first, then place them on a sheet pan lined with parchment paper.
+Roast them at 425 until fork tender.

 I also want to mention that you can use golden beets in this recipe.
-The color of the patties will, of course, be different.
+Of course, the patties will be different in color.
 I’ve tried golden beets in these vegan burgers, and everyone loved them.

 three beet burgers on little white plates with avocado and lettuce toppings